 58 new COVID-19 infections in Singapore, 3 in community; highest number of cases in more than 4 months

-SINGAPORE: Three community cases were among the 58 new COVID-19 infections reported in Singapore as of noon on Saturday (Jan 30), said the Ministry of Health in its preliminary daily update.
+SINGAPORE: Three community cases were among the 58 new COVID-19 infections reported in Singapore as of noon on Saturday (Jan 30), said the Ministry of Health.

 This is the highest number of infections in Singapore since Sep 11 last year, when 86 cases were reported.